YesDrX/nimproto3/README.md

 when isMainModule:
   # Enable server-side compression preference (e.g., Gzip)
-  let server = newGrpcServer(50051, CompressionGzip) # if -d:ssl, you can specify certFile and keyFile
+  let server = newGrpcServer(50051, CompressionGzip) # if -d:grpcTls, you can specify certFile and keyFile

   # Register routes
   server.registerHandler("/UserService/GetUser", handleGetUser) # "/package_name.UserService/GetUser" if package_name is defined in the .proto file